cahz/orca/README.md

 may have mixed results.
 Follow the instructions provided in tools/riscv-toolchain to build the supported toolchain.

 Sample Systems
 --------------

-We have provided a sample system targeting the DE2-115 found in the TPad or Veek development systems as an example design.
+We have provided a sample system targeting the DE2-115 found in the TPad or Veek development systems as an example design using the Altera toolchain.
+It is located de2-115 directory.

+A sample system using the Lattice iCEcube2 toolchain is located in the ice40ultra directory.
+It targets the iCE5LP4K chip.

+In the sf2plus directory is a Microsemi SmartFusion2 sample project that targets the M2S150-FC1152 chip.
+It is built using the
+Libero toolchain.

+The zedboard directory contains a Xilinx sample project that targets the Zynq-7000 XC7Z020-CLG484-1 SoC.
+It is built using the
+Vivado toolchain.

 In addition to this example system we provide a system targeting a simulator such as modelsim.
-We use QSYS to help maintain theses systems.
+We use QSYS to help maintain these systems.

-We have also had success with building systems using the Libero toolchain from Microsemi and the IceCube2 toolchain from lattice, but have not provided example systems as of yet.

 Configuring ORCA